 - A student who has dropped out of school or is having trouble staying in school this year at least in part to lack of internet connectivity

-AND not already have a T-Mobile (Project 10 Million) hotspot provided by LAUSD
+- AND have not already received a T-Mobile (Project 10 Million) hotspot provided by LAUSD

 Students who qualify can contact the ACT partner they are working with to get connected.
-Those who don’t have a partner organization can contact their nearest YouthSource Center or FamilySource Center and ask to be part of the Angeleno Connectivity Trust.
+Those who don’t have a partner organization can contact their nearest YouthSource Center, FamilySource Center or City of L.A.
+Public Library and ask to be part of the Angeleno Connectivity Trust.

 Students who don’t meet the qualifications, but still need free or low-cost internet can visit Get Connected Los Angeles or call 3-1-1 to learn about available options.